 Selfishness and Seriousness

 I suppose it all started when I married, for the first time, late in life.
 We had our first-born over 40 years ago, a beautiful boy, probably what most Dads would want, someone they could help become a better man than themselves.
 An amazing life changing experience.
 I was serious about things then and I wanted to be the best Dad ever.

 I really enjoyed getting up in the middle of the night (occasionally) to feed him and change him.
 What a fantastic bonding experience that was.
 To think that I had contributed to this wonderful small person had a monumental impact on me.
 A couple of years later we had the fabulous Holly.
 I can remember, deep inside, being terrified because I loved them so much and I couldn’t imagine what I would do if anything happened to them.

 I suppose it is an easy excuse, but work took over.
 I was successful and enjoyed the money and trappings a growing business offered.
 About 4 years later I felt dizzy with the freedom and the ‘toys’ I was gathering and became even more selfish, to the point I lost interest in my family; not in the children per se but other things had an impact on my time.
-I was looking for more… More of what, I wasn’t sure but I couldn’t be committed to the marriage or the same level of parent/child communication.
+I was looking for more… More of what, I wasn’t sure but I couldn’t be committed to the marriage or the same level of parent/child communication they deserved.

 Stresses, Strains and Second Chances